-Given Equation 4.3 and Figure 4.33, strangeness conservation can now be addressed.
+Given Equation 4.3 and Figure 4.38, strangeness conservation can now be addressed.
 In order to enforce strangeness conservation, it is imperative to identify one 'good kaon'.
-Good kaons will have one characteristic to them which is that they need to be positively identified by the Time of Flight detector.
-A positive identification will be defined as any kaon candidate that has timing above or to the left of the red line given in Figure [4.33].
+Good kaons will have three primarily characteristics to them.
+One characteristic is that the timing will be centered around $\delta t = 0$, the second is that its timing will only come from the Time of Flight, and third is that it will be to the left or above of the red line given in Figure 4.38.
 Any particle that is to the right or below the red line is not guaranteed to be a kaon, and is therefore 'unknown'.
 Strangeness conservation allows us to preserve more statistics because all that is needed to justify the observation of a final state which includes a K^+K^- is one 'good kaon'.
-Therefore, any combination that the has either a K^+ or a K^- with the characteristic mentioned above will be accepted.
-The only combinations that will be rejected are those which both kaon candidates fail the characteristic mentioned above.
-To emphasize the importance and effectiveness of this cut, one should see what the K^+K^- invariant mass looks like without strangeness conservation (Figure 4.32), and then compare it to the K^+K^- invariant mass with strangeness conservation (Figure 4.38c).
+Therefore, any combination that the has either a K^+ or a K^- with the characteristics mentioned above will be accepted.
+The only combinations that will be rejected ones which both kaon candidates fail the characteristics mentioned above.
+To emphasize the importance and effectiveness of this cut, one should see what the K^+K^- invariant mass looks like without strangeness conservation (Figure 4.37), and then compare it to the K^+K^- invariant mass with strangeness conservation (Figure 4.36c).